-Contractors should be aware of the immediate communities in which they operate, and are encouraged to establish "clean air zones" at sensitive air quality receptors such as hospitals, schools, parks, nursing homes, and daycare centers.
-When working near such properties, contractors are especially encouraged to turn off engines instead of idling, and minimize the long-term placement or operation of diesel equipment such as generators and fuel tanks nearby such properties.
+Contractors should be aware of the immediate communities in which they operate, and they are encouraged to establish "clean air zones" at sensitive air quality receptors such as hospitals, schools, parks, nursing homes and daycare centers.
+When working near such properties, contractors are especially encouraged to turn off engines instead of idling and minimize the long-term placement or operation of diesel equipment such as generators and fuel tanks nearby such properties.

 Operator training and preventative maintenance

-Proper training and maintenance helps avoid costly equipment failures, maximizes fuel efficiency and extends engine life.
+Proper training and maintenance help avoid costly equipment failures, maximizes fuel efficiency and extends engine life.
 A well-maintained engine runs more cleanly.
-Contractors should
+Contractors should do the following:

 address equipment problems promptly;